Greenhouse Film Complete Guide: Types, Benefits and Uses

 Anti-drip additives reduce fungal infections.

-5. Higher Yield & Profitability
+5. Higher Yield and Profitability

 Better growing conditions lead to healthier plants and higher-quality produce.